Last Updated on June 11, 2025 by Arnav Sharma

 PASS

-2. TFLint โ Static Analysis for Terraform
+2. TFLint – Static Analysis for Terraform

 TFLint is a linter designed specifically for Terraform.
-It scans .tf
+It scans .tf files and flags things like:

 - Deprecated resource attributes